Baias-Antonio/Models/README.md

 https://drive.google.com/drive/folders/1QY_739TWY4_RoufD-5vxLyOmYW1sTHa5?usp=drive_link

 2. Observations: The all_three_models.ipynb file contains the code for all three models mentioned in the article, while testing_HibridModel_newdata.ipynb includes the Hybrid Hubert-LSTM model, which achieved the highest performance.
-This model can be tested on 2 actors using unlabeled data by following the steps from point 1.
+This model can be tested on 2 actors using unlabeled data by following the steps 1.